iredmail/docs/en_US/iredmail-easy/2-iredmail-easy.best.practice.md

 #### Custom settings for official plugins

-iRedMail Easy enables 2 official plugins by default:
+iRedMail Easy enables 3 official plugins by default:

 - `password`: used by end users to change their own passwords.
 - `managesieve`: used by end users to custom mail filter rules.
+- `markasjunk`: used by end users to report spam or ham.

 If you have custom settings for plugins enabled by iRedMail Easy, please put the custom settings in file